Block Storage CSI

 claimName: csi-deployment-pvc

-2. Run the following command to adjust PersistentVolumeClaim's volume request size from 10 GB to 20 GB:
+2. Run the following command to change the PersistentVolumeClaim volume request size from 10 GB to 20 GB.

 kubectl --kubeconfig $KUBE_CONFIG patch pvc csi-deployment-pvc -p '{"spec" :{"resources" :{"requests" :{"storage" :"20Gi" }}}}'

-3. (Optional) Run the following command to check that the size of the PersistentVolumeClaim has been changed to 20 GB:
+3. (Optional) Run the following command to check that the PersistentVolumeClaim size has been set to 20 GB:

 $ kubectl --kubeconfig $KUBE_CONFIG describe pvc csi-deployment-pvc